Skip to content ↓

 Hans Christian Anderson

 Music is a universal language that embodies one of the highest forms of creativity.
 A high quality music education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
 As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.
+(NC2014)

 WE CAN provide teaching that develops knowledge and skills so children can learn and progress effectively

-In the Early Years children are encouraged to sing regularly.
-They explore sound and rhythm.
+It is our intent that in the Early Years children are encouraged to sing regularly.
+They explore world music, sound and rhythm under the Expressive Arts and Design area of learning.

 WE CAN offer enriching activities, event and experiences